 Edward B. Micheletti has represented clients in significant deal litigation matters in Delaware for more than a decade at both the trial court and appellate levels.
 From Omnicare and Toys “R” Us, to more recent high-profile wins for Activision, CME Group and Lyondell/Basell, he has successfully handled deal litigation worth nearly $400 billion in total over the last four years alone.
 In 2011, Mr. Micheletti was one of five attorneys named to the securities section in Law360’s list of “Rising Stars” and he was selected as one of the “40 Under 40” by The M&A Advisor.
-He was included in The Best Lawyers in America 2013 and 2014.
+He repeatedly has been included in The Best Lawyers in America.
 Mr. Micheletti also is the co-author of the treatise, Mergers and Acquisitions Deal Litigation Under Delaware Corporation Law.

 In a contentious battle, Mr. Micheletti handled arguments at every stage of litigation for Activision in connection with its $18.9 billion transaction with Vivendi, S.A.
 Mr. Micheletti convinced the Delaware Court of Chancery to deny a request by Activision stockholders to enjoin the transaction and, as a result, the transaction was completed as expected.
 Mr. Micheletti then won the complete dismissal of the plaintiff’s complaint, which sought money damages against the Activision board members, following oral argument on Activision’s motion to dismiss.
 The plaintiff appealed and Mr. Micheletti convinced an en banc panel of the Delaware Supreme Court to affirm the Court of Chancery’s dismissal ruling.